CarlosNunezMX/aira-kisuki/docs/Aira.md

   - The icon is encrypted by default.
 Visit the Nintendo Servers Documentation for more
   - The `:id` parameter will not make any sense. _It was catched before_
   - **Format used only on Wii U**
   - With the header `X-Decrypted` this will returns the decrypted icon.
-[Not implemented ]

 🤔 _Example:_ `https://aira.carlosnunezmx.work.gd/icondata/10/00050000101DBE00` - _Returns encrypted Minecraft Icon_